 Securities lending collateral: Fair values of securities lending collateral are based on quoted market prices, where available.
-These fair values are obtained primarily from third-party pricing services, which generally use Level I or Level II inputs for the determination of fair value, to facilitate fair value measurements and disclosures.
+These fair values are obtained primarily from third-party pricing services, which generally use Level II inputs for the determination of fair value, to facilitate fair value measurements and disclosures.